 - checking e-mail and receiving telephone calls while not at the office

 - time spent between calls as a telemarketer or salesperson

 Because this “off-the-clock” work is often a necessary part of the job, employers are usually required to pay employees for performing it.

-Our law firm has an excellent track record litigating state and federal class action lawsuit for off-the-clock work, telecommuting violations, and other unpaid wages.
-We are well-known and well-respected in New York and New Jersey.
+Our law firm has an excellent track record litigating state and federal class action lawsuits for off-the-clock work, telecommuting violations, and other unpaid wages.
 If you believe that your employer is taking advantage of you, call one of our experienced attorneys for a free and confidential consultation.
 Our office hours are 9 a.m. to 6 p.m., with weekend and late-evening appointments available by pre-arrangement.
 Spanish, Polish, and Russian language services are available.